derekfrye/sql-middleware/docs/README.md

 - `sqlite`: Enables SQLite support
 - `postgres`: Enables PostgreSQL support
 - `mssql`: Enables SQL Server support
-- `libsql`: Enables LibSQL support (local or remote)
 - `turso`: Enables Turso (in-process, SQLite-compatible).
 Experimental.
 Uses direct handles (no pool backend yet).
 - `default`: Enables common backends (sqlite, postgres).
 Enable others as needed.
-- `test-utils`: Enables test utilities for internal testing

-> **Deprecated backend:** `libsql` is now deprecated in favor of the Turso backend.
-The `libsql` feature is still available today for legacy needs, but support will eventually be removed.
-Prefer the `turso` feature for new work and plan to migrate existing consumers before the next major release.

 ### Parameterized queries for reading or changing data

 `QueryAndParams` gives you a single API for both reads and writes through the query builder.
 The query builder optionally supports same SQL regardless of backend, even with different parameter placeholders ([`$1` or `?1`, with some limitations](#placeholder-translation)).
-Here is an example that supports PostgreSQL, SQLite, LibSQL, or Turso without duplicating logic.
+Here is an example that supports PostgreSQL, SQLite, or Turso without duplicating logic.

 ```rust
 use chrono::NaiveDateTime;